-Tech Mahindra Tops India and Achieves Second Place Globally in the S&P Dow Jones Sustainability Indices 2024 for TSV IT Services Segment
+Tech Mahindra Tops India And Achieves Second Place Globally In The S&P Dow Jones Sustainability Indices 2024 For TSV IT Services Segment

-(MENAFN- The Revelation Consultancy DMCC) Pune – January 7th, 2025: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, has announced its recognition as a global sustainability leader by S&P Dow Jones Sustainability Indices (DJSI) 2024, one of the world’s most renowned indices for ESG (Environmental, Social & Governance).
-DJSI has ranked Tech Mahindra as 1st in India and 2nd globally, with an impressive score of 88 and 100 percentile in the “TSV IT services” segment, highlighting the organization’s unwavering commitment to advancing sustainability across its businesses globally.
+(MENAFN- Mid-East Info) Pune – January, 2025: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, has announced its recognition as a global sustainability leader by S&P Dow Jones Sustainability indices (DJSI) 2024, one of the world's most renowned indices for ESG (Environmental, Social & Governance).
+DJSI has ranked Tech Mahindra as 1st in India and 2nd globally, with an impressive score of 88 and 100 percentile in the“TSV IT services” segment, highlighting the organization's unwavering commitment to advancing sustainability across its businesses globally.

 The TSV IT services segment comprises three divisions: data processing and outsourced services, internet services and infrastructure, and IT consulting & other services.
 The announcement follows the recent results of the annual Dow Jones Sustainability Indices rebalancing and reconstitution, marking Tech Mahindra's inclusion in the DJSI World Index and DJSI Emerging Markets for the tenth consecutive year.
 The DJSI World Index represents the top 10% of the largest 2,500 companies in the S&P Global Broad Market Index (BMI) based on long-term economic, environmental, and social criteria.